How can I preach the truth and save souls

 learn how to preach with courage, correctness and charity

 Saving Souls…this is our life’s calling.
-This is it.
+This is it!
 This is how we love like Jesus loved us.
 We are all called to be missionaries and “go into the whole world and proclaim the gospel” (Mark 16:15) in our neighborhood and aboard.
+We are to seek out the lost whether they want to be found or not.

-God, His apostles and the saints preached in varied ways according to what was best for each unique circumstance.
-They never omitted the topics the people needed to hear most; they preached them.
+God, His apostles and the saints preached in varied ways according to what was best for each unique circumstance and His will.
+They never omitted the topics the people needed to hear most; they preached them…with the hopes that those who have ears can hear.

 One Person Can Save Souls